874bowen/herbeauty/README.md

 Once you are done, you are required to fill in more information about your project: choose an external project then fill the required fields only which include app name, support email and developers email.

-After creating a project, go to the Credentials tab then click the CREATE CREDENTIALS button on the top mid of the screen and choose OAuth Client ID.
+After creating a project, go to the Credentials tab then click the CREATE CREDENTIALS button on the top middle of the screen and choose OAuth Client ID.
 Fill out the form as shown below and click Create.
 Note that I have two URI's one is for localhost and the other for the deployed application on [Netlify](https://www.netlify.com/).
 This means that you will just need the localhost URI only unless you have deployed your application.

 ![credentialsform](https://res.cloudinary.com/bowenivan/image/upload/c_fit,h_840,q_auto:best,w_1440/v1671373589/Articles/herbeauty/gcp1_da3svj.png)